fowled/mango/.github/README.md

 Mango will welcome your members with a nice-looking picture with their avatar and the server member count, automatically.
 You don't have to do anything ;)

 ### Screenshots
-The welcome message | A tic-tac-toe game
+The welcome message | The canvas command
 ------------------- | ------------------
 <img src="https://i.imgur.com/BWYHFlh.png" alt="welcome" width=450> | <img src="https://i.imgur.com/uldNvl9.png" alt="tictactoe" width=450>